Introduction (please read this section carefully):

 Pilot Partners develop and test innovative and creative ways to utilize ShakeAlert data to generate an alert to prompt people to take a protective action such as Drop, Cover, and Hold On or to trigger automated actions such as closing a valve, slowing a train, or opening a firehouse door.
 The downloadable agreement also contains a statement of work (SOW) form.
 Successful completion of the SOW will result in a License to Operate.

+Do not complete this application unless requested by the USGS.
+Most ShakeAlert partners will utilize the LtO conversion clause in the Pilot Agreement (above).
 The goal for all Pilot Partners is to be fully operational under a ShakeAlert License to Operate (LtO).
 To qualify for an LtO the Pilot Partner must meet USGS mandated speed, reliability, and other technical performance standards including providing appropriate education and training for their end users/customers.